Sequel-Ace/Sequel-Ace/readme.md

 ## Tags & Releases

-- production/tags represent submissions to the macOS App Store.
+- production/ tags represent submissions to the macOS App Store.
 These are marked as "Pre-Release" until approved by Apple and officially released by the team.
 Both release candidates and final releases use production/ tags.
 Release candidates will have RC or Release Candidate in their title.
-- beta/tags represent pre-release versions of Sequel Ace intended to test new features and bug fixes.
+- beta/ tags represent pre-release versions of Sequel Ace intended to test new features and bug fixes.
 The downloadable app in a beta/ tag has a different name and identifier (Sequel Ace Beta), meaning you can install it side-by-side with the latest App Store release.
 Beta releases also have increased logging turned on to help us identify critical issues.

 ## Compatibility